valkyrjaio/valkyrja/docs/models.md

 ```

 > Using getter and setters with public properties is redundant.
 The magic `__isset`, `__set` and `__get` methods are
-> bypassed when
-> using the property directly.
+> bypassed when using the property directly.
+However, they are still used internally within the model.

 > NOTE: Getters and setters **ARE** required when using private methods.